rodekruis/sims_maps_qgis_plugin/README.md

 * The "Edit Layout" button in the layout window allows you to easily change label settings like title, date and project codes.

+**WARNING!
+This plugin is designed to function on single machines only!**

+So, saving a project with SIMS layouts and reopening it on another machine will probably result in broken links to layers and images, even if the plugin has been installed on the other machine.
+A QGIS update could also result in problems on the same machine, because the install path contains the version name.

+We are working on a solution but fixing this properly will need a change in QGIS itself.